Datasilk/Core/README.md

 > NOTE: `MyProject.Controllers.Home` is the default class that is instantiated if the URL contains a domain name with no path structure.

 ### Controller Routing
-To render web Controllers based on complex URL paths, the MVC framework relies heavily on the first part of the request path to determine which class to instantiate.
+To render Controllers based on complex URL paths, the MVC framework relies heavily on the first part of the request path to determine which class to instantiate.
 For example, if the user accesses the URL `http://localhost:7770/blog/2019/11/09/Progress-Report`, Datasilk Core MVC initializes the `MyProject.Controllers.Blog` class.

 The request path is split up into an array and passed into the `PathParts` field within the `Datasilk.Core.Web.Controller` class.
 The `PathParts` array is used to determine what type of content to load for the user.
 If we're loading a blog post like the above example, we can check the `PathParts` array to find year, month, and day, followed by the title of the blog post, and determine which blog post to load.